Shrewsberry leads Notre Dame against Dartmouth after 25-point game - WTOP News

 South Bend, Indiana; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Notre Dame takes on Dartmouth after Braeden Shrewsberry scored 25 points in Notre Dame’s 69-64 win against the Syracuse Orange.
+BOTTOM LINE: Notre Dame hosts Dartmouth after Braeden Shrewsberry scored 25 points in Notre Dame’s 69-64 victory against the Syracuse Orange.

-The Fighting Irish have gone 4-1 in home games.
-Notre Dame is 0-1 in games decided by 3 points or fewer.
+The Fighting Irish are 4-1 in home games.
+Notre Dame is ninth in the ACC with 32.4 points per game in the paint led by Tae Davis averaging 8.2.

-The Big Green are 2-3 in road games.
-Dartmouth is 1-3 in games decided by at least 10 points.
+The Big Green are 2-3 on the road.
+Dartmouth is 2-3 against opponents with a winning record.

-Notre Dame makes 46.9% of its shots from the field this season, which is 3.3 percentage points higher than Dartmouth has allowed to its opponents (43.6%).
-Dartmouth averages 7.0 more points per game (77.5) than Notre Dame gives up (70.5).
+Notre Dame’s average of 8.2 made 3-pointers per game this season is just 0.3 more made shots on average than the 7.9 per game Dartmouth allows.
+Dartmouth scores 7.0 more points per game (77.5) than Notre Dame allows to opponents (70.5).

 TOP PERFORMERS: Shrewsberry averages 2.9 made 3-pointers per game for the Fighting Irish, scoring 16.2 points while shooting 34.9% from beyond the arc.